Asplund-Samuelsson/furee/README.md

   results/FBPase/evotuned
 ```

-The new parameters are stored in `results/FBPase/evotuned/iter_final/model_weights.pkl` and the validation sequences are saved in
+The validation sequences are saved in
 `results/FBPase/evotuned/validation_sequences.txt`.
-A log file is saved to `results/FBPase/evotuned/evotuning.log`, with training and validation loss neatly formatted in `results/FBPase/evotuned/evotuning.tab`.
+A log is saved to `results/FBPase/evotuned/evotuning.log`, with training and validation loss neatly formatted in `results/FBPase/evotuned/evotuning.tab`.
+The losses are plotted in `results/FBPase/evotuned/evotuning.png`.

-We may then plot the loss development during training:
+Most importantly, the new model parameters are saved in this Pickle:

 ```
-source/inspect_loss.R \
-results/FBPase/evotuned/evotuning.tab \
-results/FBPase/evotuned/evotuning.png
+results/FBPase/evotuned/iter_final/model_weights.pkl
 ```

 With a finished set of evotuned UniRep parameters, we can now move on to fitting a top model, which will allow us to perform the _in silico_ evolution.